MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ## How to navigate to timeline configurations

 Timelines are located on forms within entities.
 To access timeline configurations, you must start with the entity list.
-You can access the entity list a couple of ways depending on the model-driven app you are using.
+You can access the entity list a couple of ways, depending on the model-driven app you are using.

 ### Access entities list via Power Apps

 Steps:
 1. Go to **Power Apps** URL: [make.powerapps.com](https://make.powerapps.com "make.powerapps.com")
-2. Go to **Data** section
+2. Go to **Data** section.
 3. Select **Entities**

   ![Access entities list via Power Apps](media\timeline-access-option-2a.png "Access entities list via Power Apps")